 The Master of Arts in Creative Writing Capstone is where students have a chance to demonstrate their full mastery of their major area that meet all of the student learning outcomes listed above.
+All Master of Arts creative projects, no matter which track, will be given an evaluation by an outside reader who is an industry expert, someone who is an editor, agent, publisher, producer, or director.
 A unique quality of the Wilkes M.A. is how that work comes together in the final capstone.
 All capstones, no matter which area the graduate selects, must have both a written and spoken component and must also meet specified graduation criteria.
 The order for the final thesis and some samples are included in other lessons in this section of CW 520.
 ALL THESES MUST BE PRESENTED IN STANDARD INDUSTRY-SPECIFIC FORMATS PER GENRE.